oezturk/update-motd-raspberrypi/README.md

 ## Usage

 Once installed, the MOTD scripts will automatically update the login message when users access the system.
 The information displayed will reflect real-time system status and updates.
+You can take a look at the [Customizing](#customizing) section to personalize the experience.

 ## License